scc-digitalhub/docs/user/docs/cli/commands.md

 - `-e environment` *Optional*
 - `-p project` *Optional* (ignored) for projects, **mandatory** otherwise.
 - `-n name` *Alternative* to `id`, will delete all versions of a resource.
-- `-y` *Optional*.
+- `-y, --confirm` *Optional*.
 Boolean.
 If omitted, confirmation will be asked.
-- `-c` *Optional*.
+- `-c, --cascade` *Optional*.
 Boolean, only applies to projects.
-When set, all resource belonging to the project will also be deleted.
+When set, all resources belonging to the project will also be deleted.
 - `resource` **Mandatory**
-- `id` *Alternative* to `name`, will delete a specific version.
-For projects, since versions do not apply, this is synonym with `id`.
+- `id` *Alternative* to `-n name`, will delete a specific version.
+For projects, since versions do not apply, this is synonym with `name`.

 Delete a project and all of its resources:
 ``` sh